 CMCC has developed and approved an institutional Accessibility Plan, which will be updated as new standards are approved.
 Employees have and will be trained on current and emerging standards.

 CMCC has established an internal Accessibility Act Standards committee (the AODA Team), which is tasked with developing CMCC policies and procedures required under the Act and associated regulations, and for the development and implementation of an institutional Accessibility Plan.

 The Accessibility Standard for Customer Service, Ontario Regulation 429/07 (Standard), was created by the Ontario government under the Accessibility for Ontarians with Disabilities Act, 2005.
 The Standard came into effect on January 1, 2008 and applies to:

 - every other person or organization that provides goods or services to the public or to other organizations (third parties) and that has one or more employees in Ontario

 The Integrated Accessibility Standards Regulation 191/11 was created in 2011 and governs Information and Communications Standards, Employment Standards, and Transportation Standards.
 CMCC is committed to meet the standards when they are implemented.

-CMCC has implemented an Accessibility Policy -- Customer Service For Persons With Disabilities and an Accessibility Policy – Integrated Regulation, Information and Communications Standards, and an Accessibility Policy – Integrated Regulation, Employment Standards Policy.
+CMCC has implemented an Accessibility Policy – Customer Service For Persons With Disabilities, an Accessibility Policy – Integrated Regulation, Information and Communications Standards, and an Accessibility Policy – Integrated Regulation, Employment Standards Policy.

 Members of the CMCC community and the public can submit accessibility related feedback by contacting: Ms. Sharlene Brown, Chair of CMCC’s AODA Team.
 Ms. Browne can be reached at: 416-482-2340 ext.
 254, by email at: firstname.lastname@example.org or by regular mail at: 6100 Leslie Street, Toronto, ON M2H 3J1.